What Is Hyperbaric Oxygen Therapy? A Complete Guide

 - Boyle's Law: Increased pressure reduces the size of gas bubbles in the body.
 This is why HBOT is the primary treatment for decompression sickness (the bends) in divers.

 Under normal conditions, your blood carries oxygen almost exclusively bound to red blood cells.
-During HBOT, the dissolved oxygen in your plasma can increase by 10 to 15 times, reaching tissues that damaged or blocked blood vessels can't supply effectively.
+During HBOT, the dissolved oxygen in your plasma can increase significantly — at 3 ATA breathing 100% oxygen, combined oxygen content in whole blood increases to approximately 23 mL O₂/dL, reaching tissues that damaged or blocked blood vessels can't supply effectively.

 What Happens in the Body